seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 foundation for search or filtering.

-This approach is __neither complete nor perfect__ and will __never replace a large language model (LLM)__ -- natural language is simply too complex for exhaustive coverage.
+This approach is __neither complete nor perfect__ and will __never replace a large language model (LLM)__ -- natural language is far too complex for exhaustive rule?based coverage.
 Instead, it offers a __practical and extensible foundation__ for building __interpretable retrieval logic__.
+It functions as a __deterministic filter__: reducing noise, capturing inclusion and exclusion markers, and providing a transparent pre?retrieval layer on which more complex semantic or neural models can operate more efficiently.

 # Features